astronomer/astro-sdk/universal_transfer_operator/docs/guides/concepts.rst

     example_dataset = Dataset("s3://dataset-bucket/example.csv")

-The Universal Transfer Operator supports two `Dataset` specializations: `Tables` and `Files`, which enrich the original Airflow `Dataset` concept, for instance, by allowing uses to associate Airflow connections to them.
+The Universal Transfer Operator supports two :ref:`dataset` specializations: :ref:`table` and :ref:`file`, which enrich the original Airflow :ref:`dataset` concept, for instance, by allowing uses to associate Airflow connections to them.
 Examples:

 #. :ref:`table` as a Dataset